I. The Learning Attitude in Chinese Mingding Doctrine: A Never-Ending Pursuit

 - In Chinese Mingding Doctrine, there is pressure to grow, which is good because it concerns whether we can restore the purpose of God's image in us.

-- True shepherding focuses on personal growth, not external matters like marriage or trivial life issues.
+- True shepherding focuses on the growth of individuals, rather than external matters like marriage or trivial life issues.
 People's problems can only be exposed and resolved in relationships and shepherding.

-- We must have the concept of "constant upgrading," just as Genesis can be studied multiple times.
-We do not assume we possess all truth; we must humble ourselves and allow God to continually reveal.
+- We must have the concept of "constant upgrading," just as the Book of Genesis can be studied multiple times, because we do not believe we possess all truth.
+We must humble ourselves and allow God to continually reveal.

 Learning to Be Human and Living Wisely

-- Many "foolish" behaviors in life stem from the "garbage" loaded in our minds, i.e., carnal logic systems.
+- Many "foolish" behaviors in life stem from the "garbage" loaded in our minds, that is, the carnal logic system.

 - Chinese Mingding Doctrine has requirements for small group leaders.
-They should have the ability to train others, not be satisfied with old materials, but continuously update and take responsibility.
+They should have the ability to train others, not be satisfied with old materials, but constantly update and be responsible.

 II.
-Chinese Mingding Doctrine: Characteristics of Continuous Renewal and Progress
+Chinese Mingding Doctrine: A Characteristic of Continuous Renewal and Progress

 - Chinese Mingding Doctrine is a theology that is constantly renewed and progressing, unlike secular popular theologies that may not have changed for centuries.

-- When faced with disagreements, we do not argue or explain; we openly admit that we do not possess all truth.
-This allows us to accept criticism and continuously adjust.
+- When faced with disagreements, we do not argue or explain, but openly admit that we do not possess all truth.
+This allows us to accept criticism and constantly adjust.

-- For past misunderstandings and practices, especially church-building concepts that do not align with the Bible, we must promptly overturn them, never resist, and improve as a norm to more accurately hit God's heart.
+- For past misunderstandings and practices, especially church-building concepts that do not align with the Bible, we must overturn them promptly and never resist.
+Improvement is the norm, to more accurately hit God's heart.

 Avoid the Bad Habit of Explaining, Focus on Improvement